MolSSI/QCFractal/docs/qcportal/source/client.rst

 =============

 The ``FractalClient`` is the primary entry point to a ``FractalServer`` instance.
 We can initialize a ``FractalClient`` by pointing it to a server instance.
-If you would like to start your own server see the setting up a server (NYI) section.

 .. code-block:: python